TEXAS SURF CONSERVANCY

 Harmful algal blooms impact the coastal economy on average $82 million a year.
 Because every coastal state suffers HABs the problem is too much for any one agency.
 The National Phytoplankton Monitoring Network collects ecological data at low taxpayer expense in 36 states and territories.
 This is a true “citizen science” program that combines expertise from NOAA, state and federal agencies, and industry with the energy of volunteers from schools, universities and civic groups.

-Charitable contributions of any size are greatly appreciated, and 100% tax-deductible.
-Your gift will support healthy beaches and marine habitats in the Coastal Bend.
+The Texas Surf Conservancy is a 501(c)3 nonprofit organization.
+Charitable contributions of any size are greatly appreciated and are 100% tax-deductible.
+Your donation will support healthy marine habitats and oyster aquaculture in the Coastal Bend.

 Powered by GoDaddy